fumes/fumes.11ty/src/articles/la-vie-en-rose.md

 It’s always important to take care of both your physical and mental health.

-Cos really, you mind and you body aint separated.
+Cos really, you mind and your body ain't separated.

 {% include partials/image.html, caption: "Wear rose-colored glasses", name: "_7203" %}